ccontavalli/sys-scripts/README.md

      store the backup of your mysql tables, and a number, indicating how many to keep.
 Requires "savelog" to be available on your system.

+   * *mysql_db_{optimize,check_changed,check_crashed}*

+     Those scripts have been removed from the archive.
+They predated the command line tool `mysqlcheck`.
+The equivalent for mysql_db_optimize is `mysqlcheck -A --optimize`, for mysql_check_changed `mysqlcheck -A -C --auto-repair`, for mysql_db_check_crashed the debian scripts should already take care of the check at mysql restart.

 Other utility scripts
 =====================